fosslight/hub-guide-en/tutorial/1_project.md

 ##### (Admin only) Review Process
 1. Click the Review Start button in the upper right corner of the BOM tab.
 2. Review the issues highlighted in the [Warning message](#warning).
-3. After clicking Merge And Save, click Confirm to activate the Packaging tab.
+3. After clicking **Save**, click Confirm to activate the Packaging tab.
    - If a re-confirmation from the Creator is needed, click **Reject** to change the status back to Progress.

 ### 3. Packaging